This post may contain affiliate links, from which we earn an income.

 If you are traveling from France and looking for the best road trip in England, start your journey in Dover.
 You can get to the port of Dover from France by ferry, or on a train using the Eurotunnel.
 There are beautiful white cliffs in Dover, as well as Dover Castle, from which to admire the views of this coastal town.

 A road trip in England without visiting London cannot be complete, so make sure to spend at least one day in the capital.
-It takes around two hours drive to London from Dover.
+It takes around two hours to drive to London from Dover.
 We suggest parking on the outskirts and using public transport like the London Underground to visit the city center.

 It’s easy to see the main London attractions in a day, using our London one day itinerary.
 Make sure not to miss the highlights of Big Ben, Buckingham Palace and the London Eye.